MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Networking/v3.0.0/Set-AzureVNetGatewayKey.md

 ```

 ## DESCRIPTION
-The **Set-AzureVNetGatewayKey** cmdlet sets the pre-shared key for the connection between an azure_2 virtual private network (VPN) gateway and an on-premises local network site.
+The **Set-AzureVNetGatewayKey** cmdlet sets the pre-shared key for the connection between an Azure virtual private network (VPN) gateway and an on-premises local network site.
 The key must be equal to the key configured on the gateway of the local network site.
 If the keys do not match, a connection cannot establish.